Tunica-Biloxi Courthouse and Police Headquarters

 Pegs, carpenter marks, and locations of studs (where they plugged into structure) made evident which historic wood members were studs as opposed to columns.
 Whitewash showed capitals of the three original columns.
 The design team could also see from carpenter marks where the studs were put in.

-The original opening for the garçonnière was evident in the form of an existing opening in the attic floor.
-The door at the top of the garçonnière is original.
+The original opening at the top of the steep porch stair leading to the garçonnière (boys’ room in attic) was evident in the form of an existing opening in the attic floor.
+The door that opens into the garçonnière is original.
 The chimney was added back; the design team knew it was there as it was present on the original site.
 The design team also knew the locations of original windows and doors based on carpenter marks in Roman numerals.
 If an area of wall was missing barreaux marks, that indicated an opening.

 The addition of a contemporary restroom facility (visible at right in the above photo) accommodates a trailhead for local cyclists.
 The seams on the metal cladding on the restroom addition are complementary to the historic siding on the cottage, providing a contrasting sense of rhythm and scale, reflecting the continuum between the eras the two buildings represent.